-There is some uncertainty about the extent to which climate change will affect the production of raw materials for fish feed, as different models take into account different variables, such as the occurrence of extreme weather events and adaptation measures taken, which affect projected yields.
-While some models project increases in crop yields due to CO2 fertilisation, it is important to note that these yield increases will be outweighed by increasing demand due to global population growth.
+There is some uncertainty about the extent to which climate change will affect the production of raw materials for fish feed, as different models take into account different variables, such as the occurrence of extreme weather events and the specific adaptation measures implemented, which affect projected yields.
+While some models project increases in crop yields due to CO2 fertilization, it is important to note that these yield increases will be outweighed by increasing demand due to global population growth.
 Crop prices are likely to rise.
-However, it is important to note that short-term price increases in one raw material can be met by increasing the share of another raw material to some extent.
-While this mitigates this risk in the short term, over the long term, climate change is likely to pose a financial risk to the raw materials needed for fish feed.
+However, it is important to note that short-term price increases in one raw material may, to some extent, be offset by increasing the share of another raw material.
+While this mitigates the risk in the short term, over the long term, climate change is likely to pose a financial risk to the raw materials needed for fish feed.